Streatham portrait: Description

 The independent historian J. Stephan Edwards writes, however, that the fleur-de-lis give him pause as, before June 1553, Jane "would have had no right to the French heraldic emblems" as she was not yet an heir to the throne.
 After the discovery of an inscribed portrait of Catherine Parr, in 2014 Edwards published a tentative identification of said painting as the original on which the Streatham portrait was based.
 He wrote that the Parr painting had been "adapted to 'become' Jane Grey in the absence of an accessible authentic portrait" in the Streatham portrait and similar, supporting this with an analysis of the similar styles of dress and the jewellery (including a necklace of festooned pearls).

 Reception of the painting as a work of art has been predominantly negative.
-The historian David Starkey described it as "an appallingly bad picture and there's absolutely no reason to suppose it's got anything to do with Lady Jane Grey", a sentiment which the art dealer Christopher Foley rejected.
+The historian David Starkey described it as "an appallingly bad picture", a sentiment which the art dealer Christopher Foley echoed.
 Tarnya Cooper of the National Portrait Gallery gave less sharp criticism, stating "it's a paint-by-number, labored copy", and "its value is as a historical document rather than a work of art".
 Zarin describes the painting as looking bleached in comparison with other portraits of monarchs, with "the flat face of a paper doll".
 Edwards writes "the quality might be described as naive, primitive, or even folk art".

 History

 Production and early history

 The portrait is undated and unattributed.
 It is thought to have been completed in the 1590s, some forty years after Jane's death, probably as a copy of a 1580 woodcut of Jane, dendrochronology dates the wood panel to c.
 1593.

 Another strikingly similar portrait, depicting a woman also credited as Jane – although the costume differs slightly – was once owned by Richard Monckton Milnes, 1st Baron Houghton, but is now in an undisclosed private collection.
-Christopher Foley traced this painting back to Francis Rodes of Barlborough Hall.The Rodeses owned an entire collection of portraits of Protestant heroes.
+Christopher Foley traced this painting back to Francis Rodes of Barlborough Hall; the family owned a collection of portraits of Protestant heroes.
 Owing to similarities between the two works, Edwards suggests they are both copies of a lost original, perhaps completed by the same studio.
-A third copy, once owned by the English costume designer Herbert Norris, the Norris Portrait, is known through records, although its whereabouts are unknown.
+A third copy, the Norris Portrait – once owned by the English costume designer Herbert Norris – is known through records, although its whereabouts are unknown.

 The Streatham portrait may too have been part of a collection of Protestant martyr paintings.
 Damage to the painting's mouth and eyes suggests that it was vandalised, possibly by a Catholic partisan; as the seventeen scratches did not splinter the paint, this attack was probably not long after the portrait's completion.
 Owing to the painting's crudeness, Foley suggests that it was hurriedly completed for Jane's family from an original that "had to be destroyed because it would have been too dangerous to own once Mary became queen".